Image Wrap

 But if you hurt someone while driving DUI in Los Angeles, two very different vehicle code sections might apply.
 Pay attention because they differ by only one number: 23153 (a) and 23153 (b) give prosecutors several extra legal “weapons” and allows them to elevate what ordinarily might be a simple misdemeanor to a felony.
 In case you don’t know the difference, a felony is a much, much more serious charge.
 Convicted felons lose the right to vote, among other things, and they can face multiple years behind bars.

-Fortunately, a qualified Los Angeles criminal defense attorney, such as Michael Kraut of Los Angeles’ Kraut Criminal & DUI Lawyers (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028), can help you understand and organize a sound and ethical and logically thought defense.
+Fortunately, a qualified Los Angeles criminal defense attorney, such as Michael Kraut of Los Angeles’ Kraut Law Group Criminal & DUI Lawyers, Inc. (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028), can help you understand and organize a sound and ethical and logically thought defense.
 Attorney Kraut is an experienced, compassionate, Harvard Law School educated former prosecutor.
 He has the tools, connections and agility to help you fight to get to your charges dismissed or at least get the best deal possible – and help you figure out how to plan your future after you have put the incident behind you.

 Continue reading